-Example [22]: Consider the input-output curve for Plant X in Fig. 17.
+Example [21]: Consider the following input-output curve for Plant X.

 Compute the average heat rate characteristic and the incremental heat rate characteristic.

 Average heat rates are computed by dividing the fuel rate by the generation level, $H=R/P_g$ , as follows: